Young0222/GF2L/README.md

 This repository contains the implementation of GF2L (Graph Frequency Filtering Learning), as proposed in our paper:

-Beyond Contrast and Generation: Graph Frequency Filtering Learning for Self-Supervised Graph Neural Networks [Anonymous authors] Submitted to WWW 2026
+Beyond Contrast and Generation: Graph Frequency Filtering Learning for Self-Supervised Graph Neural Networks

 Method Overview
 ----------------